Thank you for subscribing

 For CASAColumbia employees sanctions may include suspension or dismissal, denial of eligibility to engage in the research at issue or other appropriate penalties.
 Such sanctions may require giving notice of relevant information to funding agencies, professional bodies or journals, or the public.
 For subrecipient investigators, sanctions may include suspension or expulsion from participation in the research at issue and/or further CASAColumbia research.
-The President will determine what sanctions, if any, are to be applied.
+The Signing Official will determine what sanctions, if any, are to be applied.

 H. Subrecipient Requirements

 A subrecipient relationship is established when CASAColumbia passes through federal funds to another individual or entity who will be conducting a substantive portion of the research project and is accountable to CASAColumbia for programmatic outcomes and compliance matters.